dhelgerson/ObsidianVault/cluster-tcg.md

 # Models
 ## Pokemon
-### Types: Compute
+### Types
-- CPU systems - standard/fighter
+- GPU - Massively parallel, weak for single-threaded
-- GPU systems - Tanks/heavyweight
+- CPU - All-rounder (Basic type)
-- TPU systems - specialized/flanker'ish
+- TPU - Not much support, Extremely good at it's battles
-- Storage Systems - support
+- Storage - Allows a single job to be stored, decreases a cluster's job runtime by 1 for each rack of storage
 ### Energy: Cluster Resources
 - Power
 - Cooling